Federal Work Study (FWS)

 Opportunities for employment on campus include positions in Counseling areas, Human Services, Scroll & Pen Bookstore, Jersey Blues Cafe, Registration, Financial Aid, Math/Science area, Computer Science area, Student Activities, Collins Arena, and the Performing Arts Center.
 Some job duties might include peer tutoring, clerical work, data entry, or work as athletic assistants.

 Federal Work Study students are paid an hourly wage based upon your position on campus.
-Please contact Career Services or visit their website to find out more information about the levels of pay and available positions.
+Please contact The Center for Career & Leadership Development (formerly Career Services) or visit their website to find out more information about the levels of pay and available positions.

 How do I Apply for Federal Work Study?